-The walk in a nutshell: Take the steam train from Minehead to Blue Anchor Bay, then a short walk takes us across the fields to the medieval village of Dunster, with plenty of time to explore.
+In Summary: Take the steam train from Minehead to Blue Anchor Bay, then a short walk takes us across the fields to the medieval village of Dunster, with plenty of time to explore.

-Option 2: Cross-country to charming Dunster
+Option 2 - Cross-country to charming Dunster

 Distance: 9 miles (15km)

 In Summary: We head straight from our door for the charm of historic Dunster.
 Cracking views from Webber's Post, then ones to rival this as we stride out along the ridge over Wootton Common.